 Most people are cautious about giving art to other people.
 It doesn’t need to be difficult to choose an artwork that shows your good taste and will be appreciated by your loved one.

-Just follow these 5 simple steps to give a lasting gift that will be appreciated for years to come:
+Just follow these 5 simple steps for giving art as a lasting gift that will be appreciated for years to come:

 1. What sort of paintings and prints do they already have in their home?

-- Do they like landscapes, still life, animals or other subjects?
+- Are they fans of landscapes, still life, animals or other subjects?

 - Do they like particular artists, art styles (e.g. impressionist/abstract/realistic)

-- Do they have a favourite colour palette (purples/greens/blues/reds)?
+- What is their favourite colour palette (purples/greens/blues/reds)?

 - Do they like watercolours, sketches, acrylic paintings?